-Students will be able to establish the costs associated with the production of products and provision of services and use them to determine prices.
+Students will be able to calculate the costs of products and services and use them to determine sales and transfer prices.

-- recognise the use of cost information for different purposes; - b. classify costs as fixed, variable, direct or indirect; - c. calculate overhead absorption rates, unit costs and profits/losses from information provided, using: - marginal costing - absorption costing and reconcile the differences between the costs and profits/losses obtained; - d. select the most appropriate method of costing for a given product or service; - e. calculate the sales price for a given product or service using cost based pricing; and - f. calculate transfer prices for specified sales to internal customers which take account of appropriate costs.
+- recognise the use of cost information for different purposes; - classify costs as fixed, variable, direct or indirect; - c. calculate overhead absorption rates, unit costs and profits/losses, using: - marginal costing - absorption costing and reconcile the differences between the costs and profits/losses obtained; - d. select the most appropriate method of costing for a given product or service; - e. calculate the sales price for a product or service using cost based pricing; and - f. calculate transfer prices for sales to internal customers which take account of appropriate costs.